Student Organization Advisor Resources

 What am I Required to Report?

 The Clery Act requires the college to collect and report statistics on the following crimes.
-Detailed definitions can be found HERE.
+Detailed definitions can be found on the Clery Crime Definitions page.

 - Non-negligent manslaughter